-The functions COUNT, MIN, and MAX are called aggregate functions.
-Each of these functions summarizes information.
-In total, there are six aggregate functions: MIN, MAX, COUNT, AVG, SUM, and LIST.
+The functions COUNT, MIN, and MAX are called aggregate functions, which are functions that summarize information.
+Other aggregate functions include statistical functions such as AVG, STDDEV, and VARIANCE.
 All but COUNT have the name of a column as a parameter.
-As you have seen, COUNT has an asterisk as its parameter.

-Ger For more information, see "Aggregate functions" on page 94 of the book ASA SQL Reference Manual.
+For more information, see "Aggregate functions" [ASA SQL Reference, page 84].